What is RSOC and How Does It Work: The Ultimate Guide

 It’s still a fairly new topic, especially within the context of search arbitrage, so there is very little useful information about it online.

-This article tells you everything you need to know about RSOC, how it works, why you should care about it, how to track it, and how to make it work.
+This article tells you everything you need to know about RSOC, how it works, why you should care about it, how to track it, and how to make it profitable.

 What is RSOC?